TrieuHzang/TrieuHzang/README.md

 ## About me

 I'm an Embedded Systems and IoT developer specializing in firmware development and embedded communication systems.
-My interests include building reliable IoT applications using STM32, ESP32, Raspberry Pi, and MQTT.
+My interests include building reliable IoT applications using STM32, ESP32, Raspberry Pi.

 ## Technologies